“The” does not often give a noun general meaning but it does if the noun is of the right kind

 A full survey of the uses of the is outside the aims of this blog, since they are a common topic in most good books on English grammar.
 However, some of the uses give especial problems to writers of academic and professional English and so do deserve analysis.
 The problem with the general-meaning use of the is not just that it is rare, but also that the more commonly expresses specific meaning – the opposite of general (see 110.
 Nouns without “the” or “a”).

 Other Guinlist posts featuring the examine its use with adjectives (6.
 Adjectives with no Noun 1 and 102.
 Adjectives with no Noun 2), with proper nouns (47.
 Article Errors with Proper Nouns), with list names (55.
-Sentence Lists 2), and with superlatives (82.
+Sentence Lists 2), with superlatives (82.
 Common Errors in Making Comparisons) and with plural nouns (110.
 Nouns without “the” or “a”).
 The use of the with general meaning may be illustrated like this:

 (a) The heart pumps blood around the body.

 The heart and the body here are general in their meaning because they stand for everybody’s heart and body, rather than those of a specific person.
 The more common use of the to express specific meaning looks like this: